kubernetes-hy/kubernetes-hy.github.io/data/part-3/2-deployment-pipeline.md

     - run: gcloud container clusters get-credentials "$GKE_CLUSTER" --zone "$GKE_ZONE"
 ```

 And finally let's write out the desired image with a tag.
-The image in this case will be `gcr.io/PROJECT_ID/IMAGE:GITHUB_BRANCH-GITHUB_SHA` and stored to the environment value IMAGE_WITH_TAG.
+The image in this case will be `gcr.io/PROJECT_ID/IMAGE:GITHUB_BRANCH-GITHUB_SHA` and stored to the environment value `IMAGE_WITH_TAG`.

 ```yaml
 ...